Built for Meet, Zoom, Teams, Webex & Jitsi · plus quiet study

 Questions we get a lot.

-Do students need to pay anything?
+Do students need an account?

 Does it work for exams, not just classes?